TRON-Bioinformatics/easyquant/README.md

 - Input:
     - Table with target sequences and breakpoint position (in semicolon separated CSV format)
     - fastq files
-- Map reads against sequences using STARR
+- Map reads against sequences using STAR
     - Generate Index of sequences as reference
     - Map reads
 - Count reads using `requantify.py`